osism/cfg-cookiecutter/README.md

 ## Post-processing

 * The password for Ansible Vault encrypted files, ist stored at ``secrets/vaultpass``.
 * The password of the generated Keepass file is ``password``.
-This should be changed.
+This has to be changed.
 * If a user config has been used, it can also be stored in the repository
 * The contents in the generated ``customer`` directory is stored in the repository.
   Be careful not to forget dotfiles like ``.gitignore``.
 The directory itself is not